Gender policing: Intersectionality

 Gender policing affects different social identifications in different ways.
 Along with gender, characteristic attributes such as race, gender identity, class, sexual orientation, age, religion, creed, and disability interact with each other and are affected differently by gender policing.
 The effect of intersection of these social categories are studied in intersectionality theory.
 Understanding intersectionality within gender policing can be done by tracing back and analyzing the relation between race and gender in history.
 Race and gender over time produced hierarchies within themselves.
 Similar to the way the classification of "man" cannot exist without "woman", "white" people cannot exist without "black" people.
 Race as a classification arose from European capitalist colonialism.
 European colonists deemed those who weren't "white", primitive and deserving of domination and "civilizing".
 Global colonialism by European capitalists imposed European ways of knowing and being on the peoples they colonized.
 This included a racialized and patriarchal conception of gender.
 The view of colonized peoples as primitive created a distinction between "white" (human) and "black" (property or inhuman).
 The view of "black" as other than human excluded "black" people from classifications of gender.
 In western society, being "white" and middle class continue to inform gender norms, leaving "non-white" people unable to perform accepted femininity or masculinity.

 In modern-day times, intersectionality now touches upon various other forms of human characterizations, affecting people in countless different ways.
 How a white transgender woman may experience gender policing is going to differ greatly from how an Asian heterosexual woman might (etc.).

+In the US, Black girls disproportionately face racist and sexist dress codes, which are racialized gender policing.